EmojiDiff: Advanced Facial Expression Control with High Identity Preservation in Portrait Generation: Experiments

-\textbf{Expression Controller Architecture.} As illustrated in Fig. \ref{fig:arch}, we experiment with various expression controller structures.
-Expression embeddings are injected into the diffusion model using one of the following strategies: (a) self-attention, (b) ControlNet, (c) serial cross-attention with ID embeddings, and (d) parallel cross-attention with ID embeddings.
-As indicated in Tab. \ref{tab:arch}, the schemes (a) and (c), which operate without parallel integration with ID embeddings, are insufficient in both ID fidelity and expression control capability.
-While the ControlNet achieves high ID fidelity, it lacks satisfactory expression control.
-Our approach combines identity and expression embeddings within a unified cross-attention block, effectively fostering their interaction and delivering optimal performance.
+\textbf{Expression Controller Architecture.} We experiment with various expression controller structures (The detailed structure can be found in the \textit{supplementary material} Sec. \ref{sec:sup_controller}.).
+As indicated in Tab. \ref{tab:arch}, our approach combines identity and expression embeddings within a unified cross-attention block, effectively fostering their interaction and delivering optimal performance.